LamininSolutions/mfsql-connector/source/procedures/spMFSearchForObject.rst

 Additional Info
 ===============

-This procedure will call “spMFSearchForObjectInternal” and get the objects details that satisfies the search conditions and shows the objects details in tabular format.
+This procedure will call spMFSearchForObjectInternal and get the objects details that satisfies the search conditions and shows the objects details in tabular format.

 The result is either: